bifot/botact/README.md

 # Botact

 Framework for creating VK bots on Callback.
-Read about the framework in the [official docs of VK](https://vk.com/dev/bots_docs).

 ## Install